swch/strivve-docs/src/pages/resources/notifications/index.md

 If the notification is not successfully delivered the CardSavr platform will retry the notification in intervals of 10, 20, and 40 seconds.
 Should the CardSavr service experience unexpected downtime, all the notifications will be sent for the entire service downtime upon service restoration.
-If for any reason your servers are not accessible, we recommend you to unsubscribe to notifications.
+If for any reason your servers are not accessible, we recommend you unsubscribe from notifications.
 Once your the servers are up, you can subscribe to notifications again.